 - Drs.
 David Leonard and Pamela Thoma participated in the American Studies Association's annual meeting, held November 21–24 in Washington, D.C.
 Leonard chaired the session "Party Like It's 1899: Racial Play in the Neoliberal University," and Thoma chaired and commented on the session "Immigrant Matters."
-In addition, Ph.D. student Annita Lucchesi presented her paper "They Are Still Taking: Mapping Reiterative Violence and Northern California's Gold Rush" in the session "Indigenous and Critical Settler Cartographies: Mapping Labor and Debt in Public Spaces of Dissent."
+In addition, Ph.D. student Annita Lucchesi's paper "They Are Still Taking: Mapping Reiterative Violence and Northern California's Gold Rush" was presented in the session "Indigenous and Critical Settler Cartographies: Mapping Labor and Debt in Public Spaces of Dissent."

 - CCGRS screened a new documentary by Luz María Gordillo and Juan Javier Pescador, Antonia: A Chicana Story, on November 6 at 5:00 p.m. in Todd Hall 125.
 The 55-minute film journeys through the experiences and memories of Antonia Castaņeda from her migrant family's cycles between Crystal City, south Texas, and the Yakima Valley in Washington state, to her coming of age as a Chicana activist, community organizer, feminist, teacher, mentor, and scholar.
 Shifting away from documentarian conventions, the film proposes a non-linear set of narratives where past and present are intertwined by intense mementos dealing with patriarchy, subordination, sexuality, survival, and self-discovery.
 View flyer »

 - David J. Leonard presented a discussion in the Bunche Center for African American Studies' Circle of Thought Series at UCLA on October 30.
 He will discuss his book-in-progress, Presumed Innocence: The Racial Profiling of Gun Violence.